jenssegers/codeigniter-authentication-library/README.md

 This library does not serve as a model for your user database.
 This library is developed in such a way that it can be coupled to whatever user model you are using.
 Many other authentication act as a model (or a facade).
 This is not what I wanted for this library, because libraries should be exchangeable between projects.

 The library only uses the get($id) method of the included example model to retrieve a specific user's information.
 Feel free to change the model name and methods to adjust the library to your environment.

+### NEW! ####
+If you already have a complete user model, you can use the adapter model class that is provided, this will serve as a wrapper for your existing model.
+Make sure you edit the adapter's only function to work correctly with your model.

 Controller example
 ------------------